orvi-tmp/learning-c-with-pebble/chapter03.md

 In the first line, an integer is assigned to an integer variable.
 In the second line, a floating point number is assigned to a floating point variable.
 In the third line, however, an integer value is assigned to a floating point variable.
 Technically, this does not work: the two sides are different types.
 However, the integer type is *type compatible* with the floating point type and C automatically converts `23` to `23.0` and the assignment is made without problems.

 The fourth line of the example is interesting.
 We have to determine the data type of the right hand computation in order to see if it can be assigned to the double floating point on the left.
-In C, the data type of expressions is determined by the data type that has the most values represented.
-So, in the example, the right hand side of the assignment takes on a floating point data type after converting `2` and the value of `radius`(`23`) to floating point.
+In the example, the right hand side of the assignment takes on a floating point data type after converting `2` and the value of `radius`(`23`) to floating point.
 Then the expression is computed, giving a floating point result.
 Finally, the floating point result is converted to double and the assignment is made.

 The point here is that conversions are necessary to follow the typing rules of C and, if it can happen, this conversion happens automatically.
 The data typing rules of C enforce a kind of data typing called *static typing*.
 Static typing dictates that the types of variables are derived once (at declaration) and do not change throughout the execution of a program.